Sorav Bansal

 This talk video (slides) summarizes the high-level motivation and results of our primary line of research on superoptimization-based compiler design.

-[ OOPSLA 2024 ] Modeling Dynamic (De)Allocations of Local Memory for Translation Validation
+[ OOPSLA 2024 ] Modeling Dynamic (De)Allocations of Local Memory for Translation Validation [ 15-minute video ]

 More details in our technical report.